arifulhaqueuc/python-multithreading-examples/README.md

 All the following files are avilable in the 'app' directory.

 ![#f03c15](https://placehold.it/15/f03c15/000000?text=+)  *Please note that this description section may not be fully updated as of today as I update this section once a week.
-You might find more scripts in the acctual application directory*
+You might find more scripts in the acctual application directory*.
+All scripts have short in-script description on the function of the program.

 | File Name | Description |
 | --- | --- |